 We recognize that children develop at different rates and that each student is an individual with needs that may differ from others in their classroom.
 We use a variety of assessment techniques to create a learning profile for each student and design personalized classroom experiences to meet each individual student’s needs.

 The Learning Community

 At UAS, we believe that students are most successful when our community is strong.
-We encourage our students to participate in After School Activities (ASAs) and families to attend or volunteer to assist at school events, such as the events organized by our wonderful Parent-Teacher-Student Organization (PTSO).
+We encourage our students to participate in After School Activities (ASAs) and families to attend or volunteer to assist at school events.
 In addition, we invite parents to join us at school for Back to School Night, Parent Conferences, Coffee Mornings, and workshops.
 Participation may look different for every family, however, students and our entire community benefit when a true partnership between students, parents, teachers, and school leaders develops.